Minor Chords Fill Major Void

 ATLANTA—It’s a rare night when a rock show ascends to ecclesiastical heights, but tonight in downtown Atlanta, the stage is set for such things.
 The Black Keys are headlining a show at The Tabernacle.
 The Akron band is almost spiritual in their approach to the blues and the venue is an old church, now dressed up in folk art motifs.

 Carney, 27, is a lanky man with a wry sense of humor.
-He wears what look to be typical nerd glasses, but upon closer inspection, they’re actually Dolce & Gabbana, which is funny, because The Black Keys are one of the most down to earth groups on the scene today.
-They don’t ride in a chauffeured tour bus nor stay in extravagent hotels.
+He wears what look to be typical nerd glasses, but upon closer inspection, they’re actually Dolce & Gabbana, which is funny, because The Black Keys are one of the most down-to-earth groups on the scene today.
+They don’t ride in a chauffeured tour bus nor stay in extravagant hotels.
 Carney says they prefer to return to Akron with the money they earn.

 Exploring another advantage of their new major label deal, Carney says The Black Keys may forgo their patented lo-fi basement in favor of an industry studio for their fifth album.
 “We’re not against having people work with us,” he adds.